-bination of lecture and laboratory activities, including dissection.
+This college class, using a college-level textbook, is designed to provide students with an in-depth knowledge of the structure and function of the human body.
+Body systems will be examined in a combination of lecture and laboratory activities, including dissection.
 Students will receive eight semester credits through Andrews University for which a recording fee is charged. (see Financial Information) This class is designed for Seniors, although some Juniors may be admitted with permission from the instructor.
 This course will be taught alternate years.
 Prerequisite: A grade of B or higher in Biology 1, and a 3.0000 cumulative grade point average, which is set by Andrews University.